New York Negawatt Energy Competition

 Use SLU's Dashboard to help reduce your residence's electricity use-make SLU Green-win a prize!

 Who: You, your roommate, your neighbor down the hall.
 All students living in St. Lawrence owned residences; dorms; themes; townhouses.
-All students living at Colgate, Hamilton, Union and Hobart and William Smith Colleges!
+All students living at Colgate, Hamilton, Union, Hobart and William Smith and Skidmore Colleges!

 What: Electricity reduction competition, compete with other residences and Universities to see who can reduce their electricity usage the most over a three week period.
 Dorms compete against other dorms and themes and townhouses compete against each other.

 Where: Your dorm room, common room, bathroom, kitchen, townhouse and theme house

 Why: Behavior has a noticeable impact on utility usage in buildings.
 During the period of the competition students will be encouraged to find fun and creative ways to reduce their electricity usage through behavior changes that could be sustained for the rest of the semester.

 Tips: Check out our green guide for electricity reduction

 Q. I live in Dean Eaton, it is the biggest dorm won't my dorm use more electricity than a theme house or smaller residence?

 Q. My room is too hot but I don't have a thermostat, how can I help win?